uselagoon/lagoon-cli/docs/commands/lagoon_add_user-group.md

 ## lagoon add user-group

-Add user to a group in lagoon
+Add a user to a group in lagoon

 ### Synopsis

-Add user to a group in lagoon
+Add a user to a group in lagoon

 ```
 lagoon add user-group [flags]